YARC-Official/docs/play-modes.md

 The song's vocals are broken up into phrases.
 Singing the correct pitch at the correct time fills a meter, and at the end of the phrase you're judged by how full the meter got.
 If the meter was full then your score multiplier will increase, up to a maximum of 4×; otherwise it will reset to 1×.

+Some charts may incorporate vocal percussion notes, represented by a large circle at center height.
+These notes are optional, and can be hit either with a special controller bind on your profile, or with a sudden sound on the mic, traditionally from hitting it with your hand.

 The songs lyrics will also be displayed, but they do not factor into the game's judgement of your performance.

 ## Harmonies